The Origin Story: A blind date, a border and ... | Taiwan News

 "He has charisma for people who don't know him," said Angie Martinez, a 74-year-old, retired school cafeteria worker who grew up in Duranguito.
 "But here we know the truth."

-O'Rourke counters that he never expressly voted for eminent domain and that he's been able to win over many of the downtown residents who once criticized him.
+O'Rourke counters that he never expressly voted for eminent domain and that's he been able to win over many of the downtown residents who once criticized him.

 "Those are my neighbors, those are my friends, those are the people that I care about," he said during a town hall in 2017.